Build Power with Glute Bridges: 7 Variations Every Runner Should Try

 3. Bend your knees and place your feet flat on the floor at hip-width apart.

-4. Squeeze your glutes, engage your core and lift your hips up toward the ceiling until your hips are fully extended.
-Make sure your neck is relaxed and does not strain with the movement.
+4. Squeeze your glutes, engage your core, and lift your hips up toward the ceiling until your hips are fully extended.
+Ensure your neck remains relaxed and does not strain during the movement.
 Let your gaze move naturally with the hip extension.

 5. Continue to squeeze your glutes and hold this bridge position for a second or two.